Schedule an Event

 STEP 3.
 Approval and Confirmation

-- You will receive an immediate acknowledgement that your request has been submitted — that is NOT your confirmation.
+- Upon saving your request the system will give you an immediate acknowledgement that your request has been submitted — that is NOT your confirmation.
 The acknowledgement will also indicate that your request has been changed to a preference — this is normal.

-STEP 5: Attend a Campus Activities Coordinating Committee (CACC) meeting to review your event
+STEP 4: Attend a Weekly Events Meeting to review your event

-CACC meetings are held every Tuesday at noon in Sadove Student Center.
-Representatives from Student Activities, Campus Safety, Bon Appetit Food Service, Physical Plant, AV and College Events will be there to confirm your arrangements and to ensure that all of your programming needs are met.
-CACC attendance is strongly recommended for all events requiring support services.
+Weekly Events Meetings are held every Tuesday at noon in the Sadove Student Center Conference Room.
+Representatives from AV/LITS, Bon Appetit Food Service, Campus Safety, College Events, Facilities Management and Student Activities will be there to confirm your arrangements and to ensure that all of your programming needs are met.
+Meeting attendance is strongly recommended for all events requiring support services.

 Publicizing an Event